OetziCS/dynamicweather/README.md

 ## Weather Types

 There are some different weather Types your GET Request can return.
 Here, we will list those Types.
 If you don't wont to script anything for one of these types for whatever reasons, we recommend to make ```or``` Statements in your code, like ```ìf Weather == "Storm" or Weather == "Heavy Storm"```.

+## Why using this complicated Method when I can just acces the API directly in the Game

+As your Game grows, the number of Game Instances will grow, meaning there will be more API Request to the OpenWeatherAPI.
+If you pass the API Request limit for the free plan, you'll have to pay some money in order to function well.
+With this you'll only have to pay 2$ or less (depends on your Server).
+You can even make a Server for free (e.g. on Repl, Oracle or other platforms that offer free tiers).